boraselcuk/DSA-210-Project/README.md

 ## Key Findings

 1. **Listening to music itself does not significantly affect focus** (H1, H5).
 Whether a student listens to music or not has no measurable impact on focus levels.
-2. **Music genre matters** (H2, p = 0.037).
-Jazz, Rock, and Classical listeners report the highest focus; Lo-fi and Other the lowest.
+2. **Music genre shows a trend but is not statistically significant** (H2, p = 0.091).
+Jazz, Rock, and Classical listeners tend to report higher focus than Lo-fi and Other listeners, but the difference did not reach significance.
-3. **Study duration is the strongest predictor of focus** (H3, p = 0.009; RF importance = 0.49).
+3. **Study duration is the strongest predictor of focus** (H3, p = 0.012; RF importance = 0.49).
 Students who study longer report significantly higher focus.
 4. **Acoustic properties of genres do not directly predict focus** (H4).
 No individual Spotify audio feature showed a significant linear correlation with focus.
 5. **Clustering reveals three student profiles**: high-study mixed-music students (best focus), low-study no-music students (moderate focus), and low-study music-always students (lowest focus).